by Ali, Exclusively for Fire Mountain Gems and Beads®

-With so many wedding dress styles, finding the right jewelry can be difficult.
-Here are four popular dresses and some perfectly complementary jewelry choices.
+With so many wedding dress styles and contemporary alternatives to choose from, finding the right bridal jewelry can be difficult.
+Here are a few popular ways to find the perfect complementary jewelry choices for the big day.

 No matter what you decide to wear to get married, you're bound to find jewelry to match.
 Traditional wedding gowns with square, cowl or deep-V necklines draw attention to the collar, making them ideal for statement necklaces, colorful pendants and other designs around 18 inches long.
 High-neck and illusion dresses are ideal for large, sparkling earrings, while gowns with a low back are perfect for showing off back jewelry and necklaces with front-and-back designs.